shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

 as I collect more data sources, get a better idea of what I’m dealing with and form a more direct research question.

-<span style="font-weight:bold">Next up:</span> A dive in to a more
-complete source of economics research papers.

-Note: text analysis methods and code in R are inspired by an [older post on political tweets](http://varianceexplained.org/r/trump-tweets), which I also thoroughly recommend.
+*Note:* text analysis methods and code in R are inspired by an [older post on political tweets](http://varianceexplained.org/r/trump-tweets), which I also thoroughly recommend.

+**Next up:** A dive in to a more complete source of economics research papers.